 So, let’s look at the most costly mistakes made by business owners during product development.
 Hopefully, that will give you some sense of the way in which you can work with a custom software development company.

 Too often software development outsourcing is associated with just having a few developers writing code in the other location.
 Roles such as Product Owner or Quality Assurance are either neglected due to rigorous financial policies or simply forgotten until it’s too late.

 In practice, however, it’s the product ownership which brings the biggest savings.
 Consider this simple example.

-Team comes to you to inform that integration with external payment provider will take two months.
-Biggest obstacles comes from the fact that having fully automated withdrawals policy is extremely hard.
-3rd party provider uses legacy, unstable API with dozens of corner cases.
+The team comes to you to inform you that integration with an external payment provider will take two months.
+The biggest obstacle comes from the fact that having a fully automated withdrawals policy is extremely hard.
+3rd party provider uses a legacy, unstable API with dozens of corner cases.
 Unfortunately, that’s the crucial part of your system and you can’t go live without it.
-What you do?Well, it turns out you have plenty of options:
+What do you do?Well, it turns out you have plenty of options:

 - Shout at developers and tell them to find a better solution.

 - Accept the inevitable and deal with the consequences.